ChatTheatre/SkotOS/docs/Story_Builder/Key_Woe_Objects.md

 ## Generic:*

 These are old "generic" objects from the original game, including many that have the old Bilbo scripts in them.
 Please do not +spawn them, as they probably all have to be deleted.

+## System:Developers

+List of users who may be allowed to have access to the wiztool.
+They will still need someone to add a password using the wiztool to add access.

 ## TextIF:*